-We spend hours testing every VPN on all available platforms, including MacOS, to make sure that you’ll have the best experience possible.
+We spend hours testing every VPN on all available platforms, including MacOS, to ensure a slick, user-friendly experience.

-Don’t worry, our highest-scoring VPNs are constantly being tested and retested, so our recommendations are always up to date.
+Don’t worry, our best VPNs for Mac are constantly being tested and retested, so our VPN recommendations are always up to date.

 If you want to keep yourself safe online, you absolutely need a VPN on Mac.
 Not only will a VPN encrypt your web traffic, making it impossible for anyone to see what you’re doing online, it will also stop your ISP and any other third parties from viewing your true physical location.